tayoky/stanix/syscall/open.md

 int open(const char *path,int flags,... /*mode_t mode*/);
 ```
 ## use
-`open` open a file descriptor to the specified pathname
+`open` open a file descriptor to the specified pathname.
-the flags argument allow to open for specific operation and set flags on the file decsriptor
+The flags argument allow to open for specific operation and set flags on the file decsriptor.

 ## avalibles flags
 - `O_READONLY`
    open in readonly